-My four year old daughter was having a crisis (in a way that only a four year can) because she couldn’t get her left sock on straight when the right one had surrendered straight away.
+My four year old daughter was having a crisis (in a way that only a four-year-old can) because she couldn’t get her left sock on straight when the right one had surrendered straight away.

 Wanting to encourage her to do it herself, I suggested that she simply repeat what she had done when putting the first sock on.
 As my daughter’s “I can’t” responses steadily got louder it occurred to me that she may not be consciously aware of the key factors that made her first attempt successful.
 As is the case in many business situations and processes, we are often left scratching our heads at the variable results we achieve, feeling frustrated and generally powerless to do anything about it.

 I decided to brave the resistance I would naturally receive for trying to help and sat down on the floor next to my daughter.
-“Just try one more time” I asked, whilst observing her approach intently.
+“Just try one more time,” I asked, whilst observing her approach intently.
 I then proceeded to take my own sock off and put it back on, whilst trying to be very conscious of what I was doing as well.
-When I compared to the two approaches I noticed that if she changed her leg position her foot would be in the same attitude as the sock she was holding.
-I showed her this and then we practiced several times – success!
+When I compared the two approaches I noticed that if she changed her leg position her foot would be at the same angle as the sock she was holding.
+I showed her this and then we practised several times – success!

 Sharing best practice

 Deep process knowledge and best practice is already commonplace within our organisations, the problem is it is often fragmented across many people and buried deep within subconscious habit.
 We may see glimpses of this in our ‘go to’ operators but for the main part, it is hidden in the noise of day to day performance.

 Just think, if we could capture and combine all of this best practice and then adopt it wholeheartedly across our organisations, the resulting change in both level and consistency of performance could be huge.
 Yet, in a way we wouldn’t be doing anything new, we would be combining the best of what everyone already does!